nipunsaif/Coustom_Exception/README.md

 # Methodology

-Custom Exception Handling in the system are
+Custom Exception that are handled in the system are,
 * ### ExpertiseException
   If the applicant does not have any expertise in Software Development, Data Structure and Algorithm, and Technical Leadership, then it will     generate this exception.